A&B: An abbreviation that many conference venues use for Accommodation & Breakfast.

 Video Conference: A meeting which takes place between delegates that are not located in the same area/town etc. This can be organised in any venue with the aid of specific audio visual equipment.

-Venue Inspection: This will be arranged through the TCP venue finding department, in order for you to view the facilities before final confirmation.
+Venue Inspection: This will be arranged through The Conference People venue finding department, in order for you to view the facilities before final confirmation.
 One of our event managers can also accompany you on this visit.

-Webcast: An event that broadcasts the audio and/or video portion of a keynote presentation or other educational sessions over the Web in real-time.
+Webcast: An event that broadcasts the audio and/or video portion of a keynote presentation or other educational sessions over the internet live.

 Web Conferencing: Web browser-based video-conferencing.